 If you teach your kids to look at credit cards as cash instead of a loan, they will be able to take advantage of them instead of being taken advantage of.

-Retirement is the number one thing we all should be saving for with each paycheck.
+One of the best pieces of advice for kids is to start saving early.
+Retirement is the number one thing we all should be saving for with each pay-check.

 Yes, it’s boring.
 Yes, retirement is a long way away but you will never have the chance of accumulating as much compound interest as you do right now.

 The earlier your children start saving for retirement, the more money they will have and the less of their own money they will need to invest for the same results.
 Compound interest is their best friend if they start young.

 Starting to save at age 25 v age 35 can almost double wealth at retirement.
 Even $50 dollars a month can have a hge impact further down the road.

 Let’s imagine an average 8% return on investment for argument’s sake.